fantastic001/pageproc/README.md

 * segmentation behaviour and thresholds for `pdfproc`
 * ML model to be trained and used for `segment_classify` along with special model parameters given as `PREPROCESS_*` and `MODEL_*` envvars
 * Model for `bib_extract`

+# Development and testing of models

+To setup development env and run model tests first create virtualenv:

+    virtualenv env
+    . env/bin/activate
+    pip install -r requirements.txt

+For testing, there is one paper which is used and for which there are pre-labeled data to score accuracy of model.

+Please download J. Olsen - Realtime procedural terrain generation (2004) paper and save it on your local machine.

+After saving it, export env ariable to its path:

+    export SAMPLE_PDF=/path/to/paper/pdf.pdf

+Run all tests and generate reports:

+    ./bin/testAll.sh sample_configurations/ reports